apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 ### 4.1 Index design based on Flink State

-Stateful computing is one of the highlights of the flink engine.
-Compared with using external storage, using flink's built-in `State` can significantly improve the performance of flink applications.
+Stateful computing is one of the highlights of the Flink engine.
+Compared with using external storage, using Flink's built-in `State` can significantly improve the performance of Flink applications.
-Therefore, it would be a good choice to implement a hudi index based on Flink's State.
+Therefore, it would be a good choice to implement a Hudi index based on Flink's State.

-The core of the Hudi index is to maintain the mapping of the hudi key `HoodieKey` and the location of the hudi data `HoodieRecordLocation`.
+The core of the Hudi index is to maintain the mapping of the Hudi key `HoodieKey` and the location of the Hudi data `HoodieRecordLocation`.
-Therefore, based on the current design, we can simply maintain a `MapState<HoodieKey, HoodieRecordLocation>` in Flink UDF to map the `HoodieKey` and `HoodieRecordLocation`, and leave the fault tolerance and persistence of State to the flink framework.
+Therefore, based on the current design, we can simply maintain a `MapState<HoodieKey, HoodieRecordLocation>` in Flink UDF to map the `HoodieKey` and `HoodieRecordLocation`, and leave the fault tolerance and persistence of State to the Flink framework.

 ![dualism](/assets/images/blog/hudi-meets-flink/image2.png)